As an Amazon Associate we earn a small commission from qualifying purchases.

 Huggies Product Line

 Huggies sells six different types of diapers in total, which is a fair amount.
-Getting to know the different products and offerings will make your decision easier.
+Getting to know its different products and offerings will make your decision easier.

-The Little Movers range is for babies who have just outgrow the Little Snugglers Range, and who are starting to move around more.
+The Little Movers range is for babies who have just outgrown the Little Snugglers Range and who are starting to move around more.
 This range of diapers has a SnugFit waistband and a contoured design to better fit moving bodies.

 Snug & Dry Diapers

-With a LeakLock feature, the Snug & Dry Diapers prevent leaks, with a waistband that helps ensure the diaper has a snug fit.
+With a LeakLock feature, the Snug & Dry Diaper prevents leaks, with a waistband that helps ensure the diaper has a snug fit.

 These diapers are thicker than the average diaper, as they have extra layers of absorbency to ensure your child sleeps well at night, free from leaks.
-Prices depend on size of diaper and pack size but usually between 30c and 50c per diaper.
+Prices depend on size of diaper and pack size, but usually it’s between 30c and 50c per diaper.